The Martian Chronicles (miniseries): Production

-Writing

-The screenplay by Richard Matheson deviates significantly from the plot of the original novel.

 Filming

 The series was filmed at Shepperton Studios in England and on both the Mediterranean island of Malta and Lanzarote in the Canary Islands.

 Soundtrack

 In 2002, the Airstrip One Company in association with MGM Music, released a 3000 copy, limited edition 36 track soundtrack CD of the original Stanley Myers score recorded in 1979.
 This release, still available from rare Film & TV soundtrack specialists, includes a comprehensive 18-page full color and fully illustrated booklet which details various aspects of the making of this mini-series.
 The catalogue number of this CD is AOD 003.
-The CD comprises the full miniseries soundtrack, with a notable exception: the track the Silver Locusts is shorter than the version that was aired.
+The CD comprises the full miniseries soundtrack, with a notable exception: the track the Silver Locusts recorded is a shorter, completely different piece than the version that was aired.
 Also, the soundtrack is missing a few incidental electronic music passages.
 This omission is acknowledged in the CD liner notes which indicate that additional electronic music by Richard Harvey has not been included in the soundtrack.